Somerset school board candidates focused on student matters, district progress

 Windber’s race features board members Roger Birkhimer Jr. and David Decewicz running against challengers Antoinette Rummel, Mark Sotosky, Ronald Walker, Jeffrey L. Slatcoff and Thomas Greathouse.

-Slatcoff is a now-retired Windber football coach who's seeking his first term with the group.
+Slatcoff is a now-retired Windber football coach who’s seeking his first term on the board.

 He said he’s thought about running for some time and since he’s stepped down as coach, he has the opportunity to run.